usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/development.rst

     $ pipenv run python -m nexusLIMS.builder.record_builder

-This command will find any records that need to be built, build the .xml file, and then upload it to the frontend CDCS instance.
+This command will find any records that need to be built, build the .xml file, and then upload it to the front-end CDCS instance.

 Using other features of the library
 -----------------------------------